JelleZijlstra/JelleZijlstra.github.io/why-cant-we.md

 builtins would have to be made subscriptable.
 There is an open proposal to make all functions subscriptable ([PEP 718](https://peps.python.org/pep-0718/)).
-If that is accepted, subscripting would work, though there might be room for confusion because its meaning is different for these functions and for functions in general.
+If that is accepted, subscripting would work, though there might be room for confusion because its meaning would be different for these functions than for functions in general.
 Without PEP 718, we might have to add a new kind of builtin function just for `iter` and `callable`, so we can add subscription support.
 Not out of the question, but it makes the language core more complicated.